-OneDrive for Business is part of Microsoft Office 365, which also includes Exchange Online, SharePoint Online, Skype for Business, Azure Active Directory, Power BI and other hosted services.
+OneDrive for Business is part of Microsoft Office 365, which also includes Exchange Online, SharePoint Online, Skype for Business, Microsoft Entra ID (formerly Azure AD), Power BI and other hosted services.
 OneDrive for Business is a cloud storage where employees can store business-related files that, unlike files stored in SharePoint Online, rarely need to be shared with other team members.
 Therefore, it often contains sensitive data, and careful monitoring is required to ensure the safety and integrity of that data.
 Proper OneDrive for Business auditing and reporting will help you strengthen data security and tighten control over user and admin activities.

 Using Native OneDrive for Business Reporting